You may also like…

 Mistake #2: Not Utilizing A Mannequin or Live Model

 Many apparel photographers overlook the importance of communicating shape and fit to customers by photographing garments being worn by mannequins or live models.
 Instead, they simply lay clothing flat or photograph it on hangers.
-This is a huge mistake!
-Photographing a garment on a mannequin or a live model is perhaps the best way to showcase that garment’s shape and encourage customers to visualize it being worn by themselves.
+Photographing a garment on a mannequin or a live model is almost always the best way to showcase that garment’s shape and encourage customers to visualize it being worn by themselves.

 Mistake #3: Not Providing Enough Imagery